Play Softball with PALS!

-We founded Philadelphia Adult League Softball in 2012 because--as avid softball players--we wanted to be a part of a league that not only provided an excellent playing experience and promoted good sportsmanship but also gave back to the community.
-Today, we offer two co-ed wooden bat softball leagues in West Philadelphia that provide a fun and competitive atmosphere and personalized service for all of our players while supporting a range of non-profits engaged in meaningful, high-impact work.
-We look forward to seeing you on the field!
+We founded Philadelphia Adult League Softball in 2012 because--as avid softball players--we wanted to be a part of a league that not only provided an excellent playing experience and a welcoming, inclusive environment but also gave back to the community.

 WHAT WE OFFER

 At PALS, we focus on the reasons you love to play the game.